EasyScience/EasyReflectometryLib/README.rst

 What is EasyReflectometry?
 --------------------------

-EasyReflectometry is a reflectometry analysis package built on the `easyScience framework`_.
+EasyReflectometryLib is a reflectometry analysis package built on the `easyScience framework`_.

 .. _`easyScience framework`: https://easyscience.software